-Mobile phones are so prevalent within the United States, to the point that 95 percent of Americans own a cell phone of some type, whereas 77 percent own a smartphone (referring to Pew Internet's Mobile Fact Sheet).
-Because of how these phones have been integrated into society, wireless coverage is important - so important that customers are willing to drop their provider if the provider's coverage is lackluster.
+Mobile phones are so prevalent within the United States, to the point that 95 percent of Americans own a cell phone of some type, and 77 percent own a smart phone (according to Pew Internet's Mobile Fact Sheet).
+Because of how these phones have been integrated into society, wireless coverage is important - so important that customers are willing to drop their wireless service provider if the provider's coverage is lackluster.

-In fact, wireless coverage is becoming increasingly important to employees.
+In fact, having the best cell phone coverage is becoming increasingly important to employees.
 According to eWeek back in early 2015, up to 74 percent expressed a willingness "to switch mobile operators to get better coverage at the office."
-So just which provider has the best wireless coverage?
-That is the question that will receive an answer by the end of this article.
+While you probably consider things such as customer service, smartphone selection, and options to postpay and prepay cell phone service, coverage is still king, So just which provider has the best cell phone signal strength and coverage area?
+That is the question I'll answer by the end of this article.

-You'll be able to review, from this point forward, our phone coverage maps to see for yourself which provider has the greatest cell phone coverage.
+You'll be able to review, from this point forward, our phone coverage maps to see for yourself which provider has the best cell service coverage area.
 However, I will research and analyze reliability and speed percentages among the four major carriers.

 Verizon Coverage Map

 Verizon Wireless currently sports the greatest coverage and network reliability among the four major carriers.
 Unfortunately, according to Bloomberg, the company is risking its quality coverage since it has unleashed its own unlimited data plan.
 According to Recon Analytics LLC analyst Roger Entner:

 "An unlimited offer is dangerous.
 If they sign up a lot of people, it will congest the network, and they run the risk of people saying 'the network sucks'."

 However, Verizon doesn't exactly have a choice in leaving out the unlimited plan, considering the fact that its three rivals feature unlimited data plans (including family plans), which of course come with unlimited talk and text messages as well.